Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: Mirror Symmetry

-Thus it suffices to prove that the functions $f_1$ and $f_2$ are constant of value $1$.
-This follows from Corollary \ref{functionone}, since it shows that $f_1$ is constant if and only if it is constant of value $1$, if and only if the fibre $\pi_2^{-1}(a)(F)$ has a rational point. \end{itemize} These four cases cover all possibilities and therefore establish the formula claimed in the proposition. \end{proof}
+The proposition now follows from our Key Lemma \ref{keylemma}, which shows that $\Pc_{1,b}(F)$ and $\Pc_{2,b}$ have the same volume. \end{itemize} These four cases cover all possibilities and therefore establish the formula claimed in the proposition. \end{proof}